Want to do one thing to ensure the money you’re saving today in your 401k or IRA will be around tomorrow?

 The more sophisticated way to accomplish this is to look at your entire retirement portfolio at once.
 For example, if your 401k is entirely invested in stocks and is worth $80,000 and you have $20k in a Roth IRA, you could put that money in bonds to achieve an 80/20 stock bond allocation.
 Some brokers have tools that allow you to look at the compensation of your entire portfolio whether or not the assets are with that company.

-Emerging tools like Portfolio Monkey and Personal Capital (affiliate) make this easier by aggregating your investments and giving you an x-ray of your portfolio’s contents by asset class, sector, and more.
-Above, a screenshot of Personal Capital’s investment screen shows the asset allocation of all your investment accounts in one place.
+Emerging tools like Empower, formerly known as Personal Capital, make this easier by aggregating your investments and giving you an x-ray of your portfolio’s contents by asset class, sector, and more.
+Above, a screenshot of Empower’s investment screen shows the asset allocation of all your investment accounts in one place.

 What’s Most Important